okta/terraform-provider-oktapam/docs/resources/server_enrollment_token.md

 ### Required

-- `description` (String) If a value is provided, the results are filtered to only contain resources whose description contains that value.
+- `description` (String) The human-readable description of the resource.
 - `project_name` (String) The human-readable name of the ASA Project.
 Values are case-sensitive.

 ### Read-Only